onflow/FlowCreditMarket/TidalMilestones.md

 ### Documentation & Testing
 - ✅ First pass documentation of TidalProtocol.
-- ✅ DefiBlocks available to all devs.
+- ✅ DefiActions available to all devs.
-- ✅ First pass documentation of DefiBlocks.
+- ✅ First pass documentation of DefiActions.
-- 💛 Sample code for DefiBlocks.
+- 💛 Sample code for DefiActions.
-- ✅ Extensive test suite for TidalProtocol, DefiBlocks, and any Tidal-specific smart contracts.
+- ✅ Extensive test suite for TidalProtocol, DefiActions, and any Tidal-specific smart contracts.
 - 💛 Test suites should be available, with instructions, for anyone to run locally with minimal effort.
 - ✅ All code (including Tidal) in public repos.